 London is one of the best destinations to visit if you are a fan of Harry Potter.
 Whether it’s visiting filming locations from the movies or seeing spots that inspired J.K Rowling, or exploring the Warner Bros.
 Studio Tour for everything Potter; London is the place to go.
 Even if you only have a short time in the city it is possible to pack lots of awesome Harry Potter themed activities into your trip and I am here to show you how to do just that!
 Read on to find out how to have an absolutely magical time exploring all the best sites related to the Harry Potter-verse, as well as related magical places and activities.
 You ready?

 STAY: Arrive at your accommodation to begin the fun!
 The Georgian House Hotel is the perfect place to stay if you want to feel like you are living in the wizarding world.
-With a ‘Wizard Chamber’ and ‘Enchanted Chamber’ they have created an enchanting style of accommodation using decorations and details that will make you believe in magic.
-The rooms are even entered through concealed bookcase doors!
-They are rather pricey though, so if your budget doesn’t quite stretch that far you could perhaps stay at the Rest Up Hostel instead.
-The decor at this hostel is seriously cool, and kind of reminds me of the common rooms in the Harry Potter movies.
-Think brick walls, old-fashioned leather armchairs and Union Jack’s all over the place.
-One of their dorm rooms even has green brick walls which gives me serious Slytherin vibes!
-Or Wombat’s new London location, which has a really cool bar in what looks a bit like an underground dungeon and some of the dorms have beds in little nooks that are very ‘cupboard-under-the-stairs’ feeling!
-If you’re looking for something a bit more mid-range there are plenty of other options in the city to have you feeling as cosy as a Gryffindor in a four-poster in no time!
+With a “Wizard Chamber” and an “Enchanted Chamber” they have created a truly enchanting style of accommodation using decorations and details that will make you believe in magic.
+The rooms are even entered through concealed bookcase dooes!
+They are rather pricey though, so if your budget doesn’t quite stretch that far you could stay at the Rest Up Hostel instead.
+The decor at this hostel is seriously cool, and kind of reminds me of the Hogwarts common rooms in the Harry Potter movies.
+Think brick walls, old-fashioned leather armchairs and Union Jacks all over the place.
+One of their dorm rooms even has green brick walls which give me serious Slytherin vibes!
+Alternatively, Wombat’s new London location has a really cool bar in what looks a bit like an underground dungeon and some of the dorms have beds in little nooks that have a very “cupboard-under-the-stairs” feeling.
+If you’re looking for something a bit more mid-range there are plenty of other options to get you feeling as cosy as a Gryffindor in a four-poster in no time!
 Look here for more options.

 EAT: Have dinner tonight at Beach Blanket Babylon or somewhere in Soho.
 Beach Blanket Babylon is a restaurant in Notting Hill (and Shoreditch) that is one of the most Instagrammed restaurants in London and it’s easy to see why.
 The decor is unreal, and looks a bit like something you would see in Professor Trelawney’s attic Divination classroom!
 Or there’s a ‘secret’ dungeon restaurant as well if you’re more into Snape’s classroom vibes.
 The menu is reasonably priced but not extensive so if you’d prefer something simpler then you could also wander the trendy district of Soho which is packed with affordable and hip eateries.
 Try Honest Burgers if you really just want to chow down on something meaty and delicious like Ron would!
 They also have locations throughout the city if you feel like visiting a different one or perhaps grabbing breakfast or brunch on one of your other days.